hsush2017/instagram-reminder/README.md

 This is a JAVA based linebot server handling user commands.
 To make it work, you have to do some work:

-1. Create a database & import tables:
+1. Create a database & import tables:</br>
    These tables record user id and Instagram users' latest media code.</br>
    Import them to your own database.  (table script are in [dbScript folder](./src/main/webapp/dbScript)</br>
     </br>